 Requirements for Churches and Clergy

-Clergy, ordained or licensed ministers, leaders of a church or religious body, and accredited Christian Science practitioners are included among those who must report when acting in a capacity that makes them mandated reporters (for example when supervising, educating, counseling children).
+Clergy, ordained or licensed ministers, leaders of a church or religious body, and accredited Christian Science practitioners are included among those who must report suspected abuse or neglect.
 The law recognizes a clergy-penitent privilege such that communications made solely in a confidential confession need not be reported; however, when the clergy is acting in a role that makes them a mandated reporter otherwise, the duty to report applies.

 Mandatory Reporting Laws